 Could it be because I haven’t told anyone about it on social media?
 Or, for that matter, about the existence of ScaleQuail?

-It may be my biggest failing as an entrepreneur that I just make things and don’t tell anyone.
-But today I’m going to explore why, and either find convenient psychological work-arounds, or consciously eradicate those aspects of my personality.
+It may be my biggest failing as an entrepreneur that I only post about my new stuff once or twice before moving onto the next thing.
+But today I’m going to explore why, and either find convenient psychological workarounds, or consciously eradicate those aspects of my personality.
+(If you’ve never had to do that, you may not be ready for the world of business.)

 Strategic de-personalization is a technique I’ve applied before, but I can’t recommend it.
-Blocking out memories and emotions temporarily just so I can promote my books as if they’re somebody else’s is a slippery slope.
+Blocking out memories and emotions just to sell products online is a slippery slope.
 We’ve all known business leaders who’ve chosen this route, and their cold eyes stay with us long after the meeting is over.

 Of course there’s software that does this.
 HootSuite is bird-driven, like ScaleQuail, so it’s the natural choice.
-Signed up for a 30-day trial and I’m off and running.
+With a 30-day trial, I’m off and running.
+Or, maybe I should say, flying.

 Now that I can see Twitter from the Content Producer point-of-view, I have all the tools I need to do a professional social media blitz.
 I may not even need to de-personalize as I drive up my follower count with coldly measured, consumable content.

-There’s really no excuse for me not to blast you all on Twitter now — unless, of course, I forget about it.
+There’s really no excuse for me not to do Twitter campaigns now — unless, of course, I forget to do one.

 This is why I need a general business dashboard, something to keep every active tendril top-of-mind.
 I would rather do anything but advertise, and there’s plenty else to keep me occupied, but if I’ve got a visualization of all possible business activities, I can see what I’m neglecting, and spread myself out more evenly.